 Peculiarities:

-• the penetration of aeroallergens provokes without sputum, wheezing, sore throat.
-Nasal congestion appears, mucus is viscous, it is difficult to cough up;
+• penetration of aeroallergens provokes wheezing and sore throat without sputum.
+Nasal congestion appears, the mucus is viscous, and it is difficult to clear the throat;

-• disturbed by sneezing, paroxysmal cough develops at night;
+• sneezing bothers you and a paroxysmal cough develops at night;

 • often noticeably increased sweating, weakness appears;

-• a blood test shows an increase in the level of eosinophils;
+• a blood test shows an increase in eosinophil levels;

-• cough tablets and syrups do not bring noticeable relief.
-Until the patient accepts, the symptoms will not disappear.
+• Cough tablets and syrups do not bring noticeable relief.
+Until the patient takes it, the symptoms will not disappear.

 Rhinitis